mltomlins0n/QANotes/PegaNotes (SSA).md

 * **Some** - Uses a when rule or a count to determine when the main process can resume.

 * **Iterate** - On the **Split For Each** shape, this starts flows for items in the page list or group and tests an optional when condition to determine whether to start a flow for a given iteration.

+<a name="lock"></a>
+### Case Locking

+The default type of case locking in Pega is **Allow one user**.
+This locks a case when an operator opens it.
+If a second operator tries to open the same case, they can only do so in **review mode**.
+Pega locks the case for **30 minutes** or until the **user submits or closes the case**, whichever comes first.

+**Allow multiple users** enables multiple operators to update the same case at the same time.
+A lock only occurs when the user submits the case.
+Changes are made by whichever operator submits first.
+When a second operator submits, they must refresh the case to get the new changes made by the first operator.
+The second operator can then submit their changes.

+Cases are locked on **parent** cases, and cascade down to any child cases created, the default being **allow one user**.
+This can be overwritten at the **child** case level, when multiple users need to access the child cases.